-The discovery of the Witwatersrand gold-fields in 1886 was a turning point in the history of South Africa.
-The demand for franchise rights for English-speaking immigrants working on the fabulously rich new gold-fields was the pretext Britain used to go to war with the Transvaal and Orange Free State in 1899.
+The discovery of the Witwatersrand goldfields in 1886 was a turning point in the history of South Africa.
+The demand for franchise rights for English-speaking immigrants working on the new goldfields was the pretext Britain used to go to war with the Transvaal and Orange Free State in 1899.

-The Boers initially inflicted some heavy defeats on the British but eventually the might of imperial Britain told on the guerrilla bands and the war ended in 1902.
-Britain's scorched-earth policy included farm burnings and the internment of Boer women and children as well as black people in the path of war.
-Many thousands died in the concentration camps.
+The Boers initially inflicted some heavy defeats on the British but eventually the might of imperial Britain proved too strong for the guerilla bands and the war ended in 1902.
+Britain's scorched-earth policy included farm burnings and the setting up of concentration camps for non-combatants in which some 26 000 Boer women and children died.